arl-o/MPGAA-implementation/README.md

 # MPGAA-implementation

-A quick example implementation of MPGAA* in python, for a 3-d discrete space using the manhattan distance metric.
+A quick (and messy) example implementation of MPGAA* in python, for a 3-d discrete space using the manhattan distance metric.

 MPGAA\*  is from **Reusing Previously Found A Paths for Fast Goal-Directed Navigation in Dynamic Terrain**, by *Carlos Hernandez, Roberto Asin, Jorge A Baier.*